weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 (+) costs of maintenance and extension
 (-) not available in OSS
-(-) needs extension of explorer
+(-) needs extension of Explorer

-### Option C: Replacing the current solution using explorer-based UI that works in OSS and EE
+### Option C: Replacing the current solution using Explorer-based UI that works in OSS and EE

 This would include the previous solution but also requires:

-1. OSS Explorer so it could be used in Weave Gitops OSS.
+1. OSS Explorer so it could be used in Weave GitOps OSS.

 #### Evaluation